Getting Closer to Distance Learning: Online Education in Latin America

 Fortunately, some school systems in the region have adopted effective digital platforms for synchronous remote teaching, to offer asynchronous digital learning tools and for communicating with students and caregivers.
 These technologies also hold immense promise for post-pandemic education.
 For now, however, there are barriers to the widespread adoption of remote learning platforms, including the region’s deep digital divide.
 In Mexico, for example, 70 percent of elementary students rely upon mobile phones for remote education.
 Regionally, one-in-three Latin Americans lacks regular internet access, and the number is far lower in rural areas.
 There are also obstacles to the continued development of remote learning tools, including government regulations and limited venture capital.

-To learn how education technology could provide long-term solutions for the region’s educational challenges, please join the Latin American Program on Tuesday, August 17, 12:00 p.m. to 1:00 p.m.
-ET for a discussion about the advantages and limitations of online education in Latin America and its post-pandemic prospects.
-This seminar is co-sponsored by Zoom Video Communications.
+This event addressed how education technology can provide long-term solutions for the region’s educational challenges, the advantages and limitations of online education in Latin America, and its post-pandemic prospects.
+This seminar is co-sponsored by Zoom Video Communications and the Information Technology Industry Council (ITI).

 The Argentina Project is the premier institution for policy-relevant research on politics and economics in Argentina.
 Read more